Common Home Inspection Red Flags and What They Mean

 April 22, 20255 min read

-Buying a home is an exciting journey, but it’s important to be prepared for every step—especially the home inspection.
 A home inspection helps you understand the condition of the property and can save you from unexpected surprises down the road.
 While most homes will have a few minor issues, some problems are bigger red flags that might need immediate attention or even cause you to reconsider the purchase.
-In this article, we'll walk you through the most common home inspection red flags and what they really mean for you as a buyer.
+Knowing how to interpret inspection findings is a critical part of buying a home in Roanoke, particularly for older housing stock.

 Why Home Inspections Matter